 Moreover, to highlight the consequences of searching privacy sensitive topics that could potentially reveal user information, we focus on three topics: Cancer, Pregnancy, and Alcohol.
 In order to extract queries in these topics, we need to identify some must words for each topic.
-For this purpose, we used Free Keyword Tool offered by Wordstream4 that utilizes the latest Google keyword API.
+For this purpose, we used Free Keyword Tool offered by Wordstream that utilizes the latest Google keyword API to give hundreds of relevant keyword results.
 We then performed topic modeling on these keywords to get most accurate and relevant must words.
-We used NLTK [2] and gensim [1] to perform topic modeling and to extract relevant queries.
+An example of must words for the cancer topic after applying topic modeling is 'Leukemia, Breast, Lung, Prostate, Colon, thyroid, Pancreatic, Bladder, Ovarian etc.', based on which cancer queries were extracted.
+We used python libraries such as NLTK and gensim to perform topic modeling and extract relevant queries.

-Android Apps Reviews: In order to collect users' reviews on Android apps from Google Play Store, we leveraged the crawlers developed in [20] and used the top 100 apps as a seed.
-Our crawler collects apps identifiers5 and apps meta-data by following a breadth-first-search approach for the apps which are "similar" in description or published by the same developer at Google Play.
+Android Apps Reviews: In order to collect users' reviews on Android apps from Google Play Store, we implemented a Google Play crawler with the top 100 apps as a seed.
+Our crawler collects apps identifiers and apps meta-data by following a breadth-firstsearch approach for the apps which are "similar" in description or published by the same developer at Google Play.
 In summary, we crawled 1,018,656 apps in a 4-week period of December 2016 and collected 16,335,480 reviews from 11,196,960 unique users.
 A given user review consists of anonymous ID of a user, review text, review time and date, app ID, and app category.